With more than six years of experience in the digital marketing industry, he is more than a results-driven individual.

 Technologies like big data and artificial intelligence when combined with a cloud strategy produce products which can ease overhead.

-Medical researchers are currently working on big data and cloud for producing extraordinary results of complex problems.
+Medical researchers are currently working on big data and the cloud for producing extraordinary results of complex problems.
 With prediction and analytics, data – someday soon, researchers may be able to develop the cure for fatal diseases using AI.

 Similarly, large industries are migrating their workloads to the cloud.
 Let’s talk about the petrochemical industry.
 The machines used in this industry produce data every second, and it needs to be analyzed.
-In such industries, data is generated from the planning stage of a production unit to distribution unit.
+In such industries, data is generated from the planning stage of a production unit to the distribution unit.

-For increasing throughput of a whole plant, analytics is necessary for the data.
+For increasing the throughput of a whole plant, analytics is necessary for the data.
 This resulting information can be easily managed and used for producing predictable outcomes.